WiVRn/WiVRn/README.md

 - [Gentoo Guru](https://gitweb.gentoo.org/repo/proj/guru.git/tree/media-libs/wivrn)
 - [NixOS](https://search.nixos.org/packages?channel=25.11&show=wivrn)

-For OpenVR and Steam compatibility, you also need a [compatibility library](#openvr-and-steam-games) such as xrizer or OpenComposite.
+For OpenVR and Steam compatibility, you also need a compatibility library such as [xrizer](https://github.com/Supreeeme/xrizer/) or [OpenComposite](https://gitlab.com/znixian/OpenOVR/).

 A flatpak is available on Flathub for all distributions:

 [![Flathub](https://flathub.org/api/badge)](https://flathub.org/apps/io.github.wivrn.wivrn)

+The flatpak contains both xrizer and OpenComposite.

-Note that due to flatpak sandboxing some features may not be available such as Lighthouse tracked devices.
+Note that due to flatpak sandboxing some features may not be available such as Lighthouse tracked devices or virtual input devices.

 ## Headset Client/App